jkennel/hydrorecipes/README.md

 -   *step_lead_lag* is a more flexible version of *step_lag* from the [recipes package](https://recipes.tidymodels.org).
-Values can be negative which indicates the vector is lead.
+Values can be negative which indicates the vector is leading.
 In addition, subsetting can be done on the dataset during this process when dealing with very large datasets leading to performance gains without sacrificing temporal accuracy.
 -   *step_distributed_lag* is a distributed lag approach for modelling the response in a flexible yet concise manner.
 This is useful when you have a long maximum lag or large datasets.